Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 <summary>make kernels: Compile PL Kernels</summary>

 ### make kernels: Compile PL Kernels
-In this step, the Vitis compiler takes any kernels (RTL or HLS C) in the PL region of the target platform (`xilinx_vck190_base_202310_1`) and compiles them into their respective XO files.
+In this step, the Vitis compiler uses any kernels (RTL or HLS C) in the PL region of the target platform (`xilinx_vck190_base_202310_1`) and compiles them into their respective XO files.

 The following command compiles the kernels (default TARGET=hw_emu, N_FIR_FILTERS=1, N_FIR_TAPS=15, FIR_WINDOW_SIZE=256, EN_TRACE=0):